-In moderation, lemon is good for pregnancy effects such as nausea.
-Lemon consumption has several benefits for pregnant women, but there are also some risks to be aware of.
+In moderation, lemon is good for pregnancy effects like nausea.
+Lemon consumption has several benefits for pregnant people, but there are also some risks to be aware of.

 During pregnancy, many women experience effects such as nausea.
 With concerns about the risks of taking medication, some women prefer to use herbal or natural remedies instead.